Marzogh/SPIMemory/docs/guide/quickstart.md

 3. `examples/getAddressEx/getAddressEx.ino`
 4. `examples/Struct_writer/Struct_writer.ino`

+Use [Example Sketches Guide](example-sketches.md) for a full breakdown of what each sketch tests, what success looks like, and how to use failures for troubleshooting.

 ## 5. If it fails

 - Call `flash.error(VERBOSE)`.
 - Check [Errors and Diagnostics](../api/errors.md).
 - Run diagnostics example and capture output.
+- Follow the troubleshooting workflow in [Example Sketches Guide](example-sketches.md).